-business campaign contributions per capita in levels ($\$BCC{i,i}^X/POP_i$) rather than logarithms ($BCC{i,i}^X$).
+Summary statistics for the business campaign contributions, tax, and control variables are presented in Table 1.
+In Panel A, the "H", "S", "G", and "HSG" superscripts on the business campaign contributions variables ($\$BCC{i,t}^X$) refer to "House," "Senate," "Governor," and "House, Senate, and Governor combined," respectively.
+To ease interpretation, we present summary statistics for business campaign contributions per capita in levels ($\$BCC{i,t}^X/POP_i$) rather than logarithms ($BCC{i,t}^X$.
 There are at least three notable characteristics.
-First, all of the business campaign contributions series exhibit a good deal of variation, as standard deviations exceed their means, yet have zero values for more than 50 percent of observations (see the quartiles in columns 3-5).
-Specifically, the proportion of observations with zero values is 53 percent, 55 percent, and 63 percent for house, senate, and gubernatorial contributions (per capita), respectively.
-This predominance of zeros is driven in part by the large number of state-years, mostly off-election years in the state, in which there are no business contributions.8 Second, among the tax variables, $ITC{i,t}$ has the most variation (relative to its mean).
+First, all of the business campaign contributions series exhibit a good deal of variation, as standard deviations exceed their means, yet have zero values for more than 50% of observations (see the quartiles in columns 3 to 5).
+Specifically, the proportion of observations with zero values is 53%, 55%, and 63% for house, senate, and gubernatorial contributions (per capita), respectively.
+This predominance of zeros is driven in part by the large number of state-years, mostly off-election years in the state, in which there are no business contributions.7 Second, among the tax variables, $ITC{i,t}$ has the most variation (relative to its mean).
 Third, the averaging underlying the definition of the competitive states tax policy and investment/capital ratio variables (indicated by a superscript [#]) has a substantial effect in reducing the variation in these variables relative to their in-state counterparts.